Admin-7/Mr-Robot-techniques/Connecting-to-an-authenticated-Onion-service.md

 > [[Wiki|Home]] ▸ [[Tor]] ▸ [[Onion services]] ▸ **Connecting to an authenticated Onion service**

-An authenticated Onion service is a certain kind of [Tor "hidden service"](https://www.torproject.org/docs/onion-services) that requires clients (you) to supply an authentication token (basically, a password) before responding to incoming connection requests.
+An authenticated Onion service is a certain kind of [Tor "hidden service"](https://www.torproject.org/docs/onion-services) that requires clients (you) to supply an authentication token (colloquially, a password) before responding to incoming connection requests.
 There are two different, incompatible Onion service versions that support client authentication: Version 2, and Version 3.
-This page covers both versions and describes how to tell one version apart from the other.
+This page covers both versions, describes how to tell one version apart from the other, and lists the steps you can take to configure a Tor client, such as Tor Browser or a system Tor service to supply your authentication credentials to the remote Tor server when connecting to its Onion services.

 > 💡 🔰 If you are trying to use Tor as a file sharing tool, consider following the instructions in [Secretly sharing files with OnionShare and TorBrowser](https://github.com/AnarchoTechNYC/meta/blob/master/train-the-trainers/mr-robots-netflix-n-hack/week-1/secretly-sharing-files-with-onionshare-and-tor-browser/README.md#readme) instead.
 [OnionShare's "Advanced" options will automate the server-side portion of creating an authenticated stealth Version 2 Onion service](https://github.com/micahflee/onionshare/wiki/Stealth-Onion-Services) as well as Version 3 Onion services with optional additional application-layer password protection.